-Beans beans the magical fruit, the more you eat the more you… need this design for a trellis in your garden!
+Beans are the magical fruit, the more you eat the more you… need this design for a trellis in your garden!
 I have BEAN looking for a new vegetable trellis design for my garden, and I think I may have met my match!
 This is definitely for those of us who have a lot of gardening space due to the size of the project, and if you’ve been interested in planting beans here is your chance!
 With metal elbow poles and welding wire, you can easily create space for beans to grow from, other vegetables, plants, or even all three combined.
 This is bold, bold, and full of life just waiting to be taken over this summer.
-This is cool beans!!
+These are cool beans!!

 Wire Trellis On A Wall

 “Ow, she’s a brick house.
 She’s mighty-mighty, just lettin’ it all hangout.
 She’s a brick house.
 That lady’s stacked and that’s a fact!”

 I wouldn’t dare forget those of us who live in a brick house, a trellis looks good anywhere!
 I love this project because I love the “live plants growing on a house look.”
 Plus, this could not be easier to create.
 Put your design on paper, mark it on the brick, put drill bits in, put a masonry anchor into each hole, and repeat until your design is complete, and there you have it!
 I love the way her design is scattered, but she has the leaves overlapping in a way that looks like it could not have been planned better.
 You’ll sh** a brick over this design!

 Source: Hydrangea Treehouse